BLXNIR/WHSTechNotes/journal.md

 |Octogon|Red|3|
 # February 18, 2025
 I learned that im really good with Mr fantastic in marvel rivals.
 I learned it because i played him and i destroyed the lobby.
 I found it interesting because I played in a high ranking lobby and i barely knew how to play mr fantastic.
+# February 24, 2025
+Technology can help educators and service provider with new slang by being able to show them the definition.
+The benefits is that itll help the youth understand and the downfall is that it woudlnt sound good if used incorrectly.
+I think schools should integrate slang because i believe it would make people enjoy it more.
+Misunderstanding could lead to bad stuff happening which is why it proabably snt used.